Tornado Warning issued near Los Banos in Central California

 The warning is in effect until 1:45 p.m.

-It comes as remnants of Tropical Storm Hilary, which brought a downpour of unseasonal wet weather, cycles through California.
+It comes as remnants of Tropical Storm Hilary, which brought a downpour of unseasonal wet weather, cycles through California and the southwestern US.

 Thanks for reading CBS NEWS.